Air Fryer Oatmeal Cookies

 This post may contain affiliate links.
 Please read my disclosure policy.

-These air fryer oatmeal cookies are bursting with bits of apple and warm spices.
-Top them with a simple glaze to create an extra sweet treat!
+These Air Fryer Oatmeal Cookies are bursting with tender bits of apple and warm spices.
+And because of the wholesome ingredients, you can enjoy them anytime of day — including first thing in the morning!
+Top each air fryer breakfast cookie with a simple glaze to create an extra sweet treat!

 Enjoy the comforting scents of fresh apple, cinnamon, and nutmeg as they fill every corner of your kitchen.